jouellnyc/BB-ESP32-KIOSK/README.md

 - Build your own kiosk for your favorite baseball team:

   LilyGo Watch, LilyGo 2.4 ESP32, ESP32-S3-BOX/BoxLite, or ThingVerse Model using an ESP32 DevKit.
-- If it's gametime for you team, the kiosk will refresh the score every 120 seconds.
+- If it's gametime for you team, the kiosk will refresh the score every 20 seconds using small http call.
 - If no game 'today',  it will wait a few hours and retry.
 - If it's the offseason, it will tell you when open day is.
 - Stories from mlb.com will display afterward for 7 seconds and rotate

-#### Requirements
+#### Requirements (if you are building your own)

-- ESP32 DevKitC
+- ESP32 DevKitC (or above hardware)
 https://www.amazon.com/gp/product/B087TNPQCV/

-- Mini USB Cable
+- Mini USB or USB-C Cable
-Anywhere Mini usb cables are sold (short - 3 ft or less are best)
+Anywhere cables are sold (short - 3 ft or less are best)

 - 320x240 SPI Serial ILI9341 - https://www.amazon.com/dp/B09XHJ9KRX

-- Configs / Libraries shared in https://github.com/jouellnyc/mcconfigs

 - 2.4 GHZ WIFI SSID (esp hardware does not support 5 GHZ)